ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/processwatch/understanding-processwatch.md

 ---

 ## Understanding Process Watch
-At a high level the Process Watch tool works like so
+Internally Process Watch works like so
-* It uses the Linux perf_events interface to sample retired instructions
+* Uses the Linux perf_events interface to sample retired instructions
-* It uses a BPF program to retrieve certain things, for example the Program Counter, the PID of the currently executing process and the process name
+* Uses a BPF program to retrieve the Program Counter (PC), the PID of the currently executing process and the process name
-* The instruction at the PC is decoded and internally Process Watch maintains counts for each instruction sampled
+* Decodes the instruction at the PC and internally maintains counts for each instruction sampled

 The output of Process Watch looks like